A New Study On Walrus DNA Provides A Clue About The Demise Of Erik The Red’s Norse Colony In Greenland

 “It’s possible that almost all the walrus ivory in western Europe during the High Middle Ages came from Greenland.
 This result tells a very clear story.”

 Most of the walrus tusks used in this study were found on “the sites of former ivory workshops across Europe,” according to Phys.org.
-Trondheim, Bergen, Oslo, Dublin, London, Schleswig, and Sigtuna, were the sites identified and the tusks dated mostly between 900 and 1400 CE.
+Trondheim, Bergen, Oslo, Dublin, London, Schleswig, and Sigtuna were the sites identified and the tusks dated mostly between 900 and 1400 CE.
 The researchers were hoping to identify where the bulk of walrus ivory was coming from in order to determine who was the main suppliers to medieval Europe.

 The researchers found that there was an “evolutionary split” in walruses at that time.
-As a result of this, “the Greenland colonies may have had a “near monopoly” on the supply of ivory to Western Europe for over two hundred years.”
+As a result of this, “the Greenland colonies may have had a ‘near monopoly’ on the supply of ivory to Western Europe for over two hundred years.”

 “The results suggest that by the 1100s Greenland had become the main supplier of walrus ivory to Western Europe — a near monopoly even,” said Dr. James H. Barrett, study co-author from the University of Cambridge’s Department of Archaeology.